Understanding the NMDC Schema

 uniquely identifies the instances, but LinkML provides a mechanism that is broadly followed:

-one slot available in each class is annotated with identifier: true
+one slot available in each class is annotated with identifier: true.
+(Or at least, that's what it would look like

 in a YAML serialization.)
 That means that the slot is required in all instances of the class,